 An office will include as many chairs as it has people so the chair must look good.
 Additionally, people sitting in the chair should look good – relaxed and comfortable.
 It’s obvious when someone is not comfortable in the chair they’re sat on – whether it be because of the materials used, height of the chair or lack of adequate lumbar support.
 Leather chairs may be more expensive but they can add a touch of class to a drab office environment.

 a chair which is adjustable:

-The central spine of the chair should be adjustable in addition to the tilt of the seat and the arm rests.
+The central spine of the chair ideally should be adjustable in addition to the tilt of the seat and the arm rests.

 A Chair with Good wheels:

 Most office chairs include the standard 5 wheels but this may not be necessary for some environments (carpets, for example).
-Good rolling wheels will help reduce strain when reaching for out of reach objects.
+Good rolling wheels will help reduce strain when stretching for out of reach objects.

 Take time to inspect the wheels to make sure they will be strong enough to support the user for many years to come.
 The wheels should freely move in each direction without too much effort.